dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 | --------- |
 | 1.17-1.19 |

+## Deploying Karavi Metrics for PowerFlex

+This project is deployed using Helm.
+Usage information and available release versions can be found here: [Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-metrics-powerflex).

+If you built the Docker image and pushed it to a local registry, you can deploy it using the same Helm chart above.
+You simply need to override the helm chart value pointing to where the image lives.
+See [Karavi Metrics for PowerFlex Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-metrics-powerflex) for more details.

 ## Required Components

 The following third party components are required to be deployed in the same Kubernetes cluster as the karavi-metrics-powerflex service: